mrzeeshanahmed/codebase-digest/README.md

 	- In the dashboard Settings UI you can toggle "Show redacted" and edit patterns/placeholder.
 Saving writes these to the workspace settings and subsequent generations will respect them.
 	- One-shot override: the dashboard toolbar includes a "Disable redaction for this run" toggle that temporarily shows raw values for the next generation only; it does not persist to your workspace settings.

+	#### One-shot "No Redact" override (safety note)

+	The dashboard toolbar exposes a transient "Disable redaction for this run" toggle.
+Behavior:

+	- It's transient: the toggle only affects the next single Generate action and is automatically cleared immediately after the generate command is sent from the webview.
+	- It does not persist to workspace settings and cannot be used to change `codebaseDigest.showRedacted` permanently.
+	- The webview sends a one-shot override payload { overrides: { showRedacted: true } } to the extension when the toggle is active.
+The extension treats this as a runtime-only override when constructing the effective configuration for that generation.

+	This design keeps redaction safe by requiring an explicit user action per run; no settings are mutated as a side-effect of generation.

 Notes:

 - The extension no longer auto-opens an editor tab on activation by default; the Primary Sidebar view is the recommended entry point.
 If you prefer the panel, use the explicit "Open as Panel" command.